chuyunshen/poet/README.md

 <p align="center">
-A Chrome extension that displays a poem every time a new tab is launched and helps you discover the poet in you.
+A Chrome extension that displays a poem every time a new tab is launched and helps discover the poet in you.
 <br>
   <br>
 </p>